Mean-field limit for a class of stochastic ergodic control problems: The -particles approximation

 where

-\end{theorem} \begin{proof} Theorem \ref{theorem_minimizer2} can be seen as a special version of Theorem \ref{theorem_minimizer1} when $\mathcal{V}$ does not depend on $\rho$.
+\end{lemma} \begin{proof} Lemma \ref{theorem_minimizer2} can be seen as a special version of Lemma \ref{theorem_minimizer1} when $\mathcal{V}$ does not depend on $\rho$.
 The uniqueness of the minimizer is guaranteed by the fact that $\mathcal{E}_N(\phi^2)$ is quadratic with coefficients bounded from below (see, e.g., \cite{LiebLoss}, Chapter 11). \end{proof}

 \begin{remark} It is important to note that, by uniqueness of the minimizer $\rho_{0,N}$ of the functional $\mathcal{E}_N$, it follows that $\rho_{0,N}$ must be invariant with respect to coordinates permutations.
-Indeed it is simple to prove, using convexity of the Fisher information (see below), that if $\rho_{0,N}$ is a minimizer also its symmetrization is a minimizer (see, e.g., \cite{LiebLoss}, Chapter 7). \end{remark}
+Indeed it is simple to prove, using convexity of the Fisher information (see below), that if $\rho_{0,N}$ is a minimizer also its symmetrization is a minimizer (see, e.g., \cite{LiebLoss}, Chapter 7).
+An important consequence of the symmetry of $\rho_{0,N}$ with respect to coordinates permutations is that, when we consider $A_N=\frac{\nabla \rho_{0,N}}{\rho_{0,N}}$ and we start from a symmetric probability measure $p_N(x)$, as, for example, $\rho_{0,N}=p_N$ itself, then the process $(X^1_t,...,X^N_t)$ is \emph{symmetric with respect to permutations (or equivalently exchangeable)}.
+This observation plays a very important role in the rest of the paper. \end{remark} Finally the analogue of Theorem \ref{theorem_optimalcontrol1} provides the optimal control. \begin{theorem} Under Hypotheses $\mathcal{V}$, the logarithmic gradient of the unique minimizer $\rho_{0,N}=\phi_{0,N}^2$ of $\mathcal{E}_N$, that is is the optimal control of the problem \eqref{eq:J2}. \end{theorem} \begin{proof} Theorem \ref{theorem_optimalcontrol2} can be seen as a special version of Theorem \ref{theorem_optimalcontrol1} when $\mathcal{V}$ does not depend on $\rho$. \end{proof}